roman204/vagrant-magento-php7/Readme.md

 MySQL-Root Password: empty (really empty "" not the string empty) PHP-7 is installed in /usr/local/php7

+To Sync the changes in htdocs folder a `vagrant rsync` must be executed

 ###Caution:
 One thing has to be changed, to get it to work.(TODO:write a Module)